AboorvaDevarajan/Cancellable-Template-Biometric/README.md

 # Cancellable-Template
-Implementation and understanding Cancellable Templates in Biometrics for privacy protection
+Understanding and Implementing Cancellable Templates in Biometrics for privacy protection